mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 This error will both prevent you from making costly mistakes in the future, and it even attempts to give you information about _precisely what's wrong_, which makes debugging things easier.

-_(Note: by default, MST will not run this check in production mode, which improves performance and prevents your app from crashing in real-world scenarios with untrusted data/inputs)_
+_(Note: by default, MST will not run this check in production mode for performance reasons)_

 ## MobX-State-Tree Gives you Building Blocks for Advanced Data Modeling